 With two offices, Drs.
 Jesal Patel and Shawn Dornhecker offer wide-ranging dental services to patients near White Oak, OH and the surrounding areas.
 Red, bleeding gums are an early sign of gum or periodontal disease.
-Nearly half of adults over 30 have gum disease.
+Nearly 80% of adults over 30 have gum disease.
 The number increases with age.
 Approximately 70 percent of patients over 65 have some form of periodontal disease.
 Our team provides treatment for patients who have bleeding gums or other signs of gum disease.

 The gums are the pink supportive tissues at the base of the teeth.
 The health of the gums plays an important role in oral and overall health.
 Healthy gums are pinkish.
 In the beginning stages of gum disease, the gums may become red and swollen or may even bleed.
 Left untreated, the disease becomes more destructive and may lead to tooth loss.

 Gum disease is often caused by a buildup of plaque on the teeth.
 When the plaque is not removed with regular oral care, bacteria spreads into the gums.
 This starts as gingivitis with red, bleeding, inflamed gums.
 Untreated gingivitis advances into periodontitis.
 At this point, the gums recede from the teeth.
 This causes gaps around the teeth where bacteria can accumulate and cause infections.
 Advanced periodontitis can result in tooth loss.
 Without treatment, periodontal disease can lead to additional dental and general health problems.